2018 GRAD Submission Guidelines

 For presentations that do not involve posters, students should contact the School of Graduate Studies for information about other support.

-Submit an Abstract: Abstracts should be a concise (150 words or less) description of work to be presented.
+Abstracts should be a concise ( no more than 150 words ) description of work to be presented.
 The abstract should contain:

 (i) Student Name

 (iii) Ph.D., Masters, Non-Thesis Project, Independent Study or Course Based Research